-1 Introduction
+1. Introduction

-- 1.1 Truro and Penwith Academy Trust expects high standards and professional behaviours from staff at all times.
+- 1.1 Truro and Penwith Academy Trust expects high standards and professional behaviours from staff at all time.
 All staff should be aware of the TPAT Staff Professional Code of Conduct and at all times use this as guidelines.
 These guidelines are designed to protect staff from misunderstandings in their professional relationships and from allegations that might arise as a consequence. - 1.2 The Trust takes the safeguarding of all children and young people very seriously, and we expect that all adults working as employees, volunteers, agency staff or contractors will do so in a way that is in accordance with the ethos and policies of the school, including the Staff Code of Conduct and the Safeguarding Policy.
-Any relationship between staff, students, suppliers or any other stakeholder that may potentially bring the Trust into disrepute, must be notified to the respective line manager with immediate effect. - 1.3 The Trust takes the safeguarding of all children and young people very seriously, and we expect that all adults working as employees, volunteers, agency staff or contractors will do so in a way that is in accordance with the ethos and policies of the school, including the Staff Code of Conduct and the Safeguarding Policy.
-Any relationship between staff, students, suppliers or any other stakeholder that may potentially bring the Trust into disrepute, must be notified to the respective line manager with immediate effect. - 1.4 This guidance sets out the detail and processes for any employee to raise any low-level concerns they may have about any adult working in the school. - 1.5 Any adult working in the school must make a self-referral to the Headteacher if they believe that they have acted appropriately or believe that their actions or behaviour could be misconstrued.

-2 Keeping Children Safe in Education
+Any relationship between staff, students, suppliers or any other stakeholder that may potentially bring the Trust into disrepute, must be notified to the respective line manager with immediate effect. - 1.3 This guidance sets out the detail and processes for any employee to raise any low-level concerns they may have about any adult working in the school. - 1.4 Any adult working in the school must make a self-referral to the Headteacher if they believe that they have acted inappropriately or believe that their actions or behaviour could be misconstrued. - 2.
+Keeping Children Safe in Education